 Dialectics refers to the examination and discussion of opposing ideas in order to find the truth.
 DBT can help clients accept their uncomfortable thoughts, behaviors, and feelings as valid, while still recognizing those thoughts must be changed in order to live a better life.

-The emotional problems we face often arise from unresolved past trauma that we carry locked in our bodies.
+The emotional problems we face often arise from unresolved past trauma that we carry locked away.
 During traumatic events, our brain tries to separate memories of trauma from normal, everyday brain processing.
-Unresolved trauma can leak out into seemingly unrelated situations.
-If similar circumstances or interactions trigger the memory of trauma, it can lead to confusing and destructive emotional responses.
+Because of this, similar circumstances or interactions can trigger the memory of trauma and lead to confusing and destructive emotional responses.

-DBT helps clients learn about their triggers.
-Clients become more self-aware, and once they begin to notice their undesired reactions, they can refrain from unhealthy coping patterns.
-Eventually, the frequency and severity of self-destructive behaviors decreases and the motivation to change increases.
+DBT helps clients learn about their triggers, so clients become more self-aware.
+Because of that self-awareness, clients begin to notice their undesired reactions and can refrain from unhealthy coping patterns.
+Eventually, the frequency and severity of self-destructive behaviors decreases: the motivation to change increases.

-The Resource Group offers the most experienced DBT clinicians and group facilitators in the Baltimore area, a strong group of trauma specialists, and DBT groups that teach skills at beginner and graduate levels.
-There are groups available for adults and adolescents.
+Resource Group offers the most experienced DBT clinicians and group facilitators in the Baltimore area.
+Our program is one of the few skills groups in Baltimore that follows the Linehan model.
+Thus, we have a strong group of specialists who can teach skills for adults and adolescents.
 Contact us today to learn more about our program and schedule your first appointment.